YashasviBhatt/CoViD-19_Probability_Detector/README.md

 1. Make sure the location where your _terminal_ is open should be inside the _Cloned repository_ Folder.
 2. Type<br>`pip install -r requirements.txt`<br> and press enter in either _command_prompt_ or _powershell window_ as _administrator_.
 3. After Installing all the required _libraries_ execute the _training_ first(**if you want to _retrain_ the _model_, otherwise directly run _part 2_ of this step**)<br>`python covid_prob.py`<br>now execute the server<br>`python srvr.py`<br>And use the link to access.

+**This Model is completely trained on random data, thus accuracy is 100% wrong**.